logo

 4 min read

 What are economic values (EVs)?
-How Economic Values are calculated Production efficiency traits Robustness traits Dollar contributions to BW for Udder Overall BV Industry averages for EVs Additional resources
+How Economic Values are calculated Production efficiency traits Robustness traits Industry averages for EVs Additional resources

 What are economic values (EVs)?

 The economic values are applied on a 'profit per unit' basis.
-For example, one additional kg of protein creates $6.83 of additional profit for a dairy farmer when all other trait values remain the same.
+For example, one additional kg of protein creates an estimated $7.10 of additional profit when all other trait values remain the same.

 The breeding values are multiplied by their respective economic values to produce the index Breeding Worth (BW).
 The ten traits in BW can be categorised as representing either 'Production efficiency' or 'Robustness' traits.